 Soil testing is a crucial first step in the columbarium foundation preparation for a number of reasons.
 The soil needs to be tested to determine: the type of soil, the quality of the subsoil layers, the type of reinforcements required and the appropriate concrete mix to apply (based on the testing results).

 The soil testing company should test for strength, density, compaction, organics, sand content and assess their impact of the placement of the columbarium’s weight at that specified location.
 They can provide you with the technical and safety data reports that will support planning permits, should they be required.
-The data will also provide the concrete company with vital information, as it helps them to determine the best type of concrete mix the soil can support without affecting the concrete’s durability and strength over time.
-The test will also provide the construction company with advice for the correct concrete thickness.
+The data will also provide concrete companies with vital information, as it helps them to determine the best type of concrete mix the soil can support without affecting the concrete’s durability and strength over time.
+These tests will provide construction contractors with expert advice for the correct concrete thickness.

 Based on the soil testing report your contractor will also find out if screw-piles, pilings are necessary in order to support the columbarium’s concrete foundation.
 In some cases these extra support systems may not be necessary at all.

 We also advise your contractor to discuss with the columbarium manufacturer the foundation’s height requirements for the finished grade level.
 This will allow for adequate height levels for landscaping pavers or concrete sidewalks.

 So if you are planning a columbarium garden project.
 Choose a columbarium manufacturer that encourages you to get the soil tested to ensure that the columbarium is placed on a solid foundation.